Lecrapouille/TimedPetriNetEditor/README.md

   C#, Java ..) or the code is too complex to add my own extensions.
 - Currently, there is no Petri net editors available for Julia.

-I tried to make code as simple as possible with many comments.
+I tried to make the code as simple as possible with many comments.
 Do not hesitate to ask if something is not easily understandable.

 ## How to compile and install the project?